About the Artist - Susan Russell Hall

 My art experience of being a medical illustrator to my current work continues to relate directly and metaphorically to the heart.
 I work with layers of imagery and spatial planes, attempting to connect with people on a deep personal and emotional level.

-My work is represented at Woodside/Braseth Gallery in Seattle, WA, and Friesen Gallery in Sun Valley, ID.
+My work is represented at Woodside/Braseth Gallery in Seattle, WA.